Stories of Africa: Connected Over Time and Across the Globe

 This session offers an overview of Cabo Verde, its people and culture with a focus on the diaspora population, known as the “eleventh island” of this small West African island nation.
 There are significant nuances to the ways Africans define themselves and unapologetically own who they are.
 The Cabo Verdean is not unique in the world, but it offers significant insight for the contemporary ways we learn and teach “Africa.”

-Iyman Gaspard, Program Manager, Center for Global Initiatives, UNC-Chapel Hill
+Iyman Gaspard, Program Manager, Center for Global Initiatives, University of North Carolina at Chapel Hill

 This session will examine the varying, and at times, conflictual identity formation of Africans and North Africans in the United States.
 We will explore the intersection of race, religion and class among these diasporaic communities.